-Scored pad dividers can separate two or more products within your box and provide more visibility, attention, and protection to each piece.
+Scored pad dividers can separate two or more products within your box, providing more visibility, attention, and protection to each piece.
 Imagine shipping a t-shirt and a rolled print in a single box.
-Without a divider, the t-shirt will move around and likely damage the print.
+Without a divider, the t-shirt will move around, damaging the print.
 With a divider, the t-shirt can arrive looking sharp: still folded with the print showing immediately.
-The print, meanwhile, was contained in its cozy corner and arrives with no damage from the t-shirt.
+The print, meanwhile, was contained in its cozy corner and arrived with no damage from the t-shirt.

 Like pads, trays are not technically boxes.
 They play a critical role in shipping, though.
-They’re often used for transporting or holding plants, cans, bottles, and more within a retail or warehouse environment.
-Trays are similar to Tab Locking and Literature Mailing boxes; they’re just missing the top closure.
+They’re often used to transport plants, cans, bottles, and more within a retail or warehouse environment.
+Trays are similar to Tab Locking Boxes and Literature Mailers; they’re just missing the top closure.

 What are flutes?